danielegirardi/lpdid/README.md

 LP-DiD can accommodate non-absorbing treatment, meaning that units can enter and exit treatment multiple times, through appropriate modification of the clean control condition.
 In particular, DGJT derive (i) a LP-DiD estimator for the effect of first-time treatment entry, and (ii) a LP-DiD estimator for the average effect of a treatment event under an additional effect stabilization assumption.

 See <a href="https://www.nber.org/papers/w31184" target="_blank" rel="noopener noreferrer">DJGT</a> for a detailed exposition of the LP-DiD method.

+[^1]: Here 'staggered' means that different units can enter treatment at different time periods, and 'absorbing' means that treatment is permanent (once a unit gets treated, it stays treated forever).

 ***